What is a Technical Sourcer?

 Sometimes technical sourcing roles can be extremely niche, because the sourcer is working at a larger company with different sourcers covering different role-types.
 If that's the case, the sourcer will need to be very familiar with common requirements of their role niche (for example, product managers, analysts, or engineers).

-What does a Technical Sourcer do?
+Responsibilities of a Technical Sourcer

 Sometimes technical sourcers are required to do initial phone screens with scripts or questionnaires provided by the roles' hiring manager.
 The sourcer will take notes during these calls to send to the hiring manager.
 If the candidate has the desired answers, the hiring managers will choose to move forward.
 This is often when the handoff to a recruiter happens.